An Area Rich in History

 - Grab a selfie and slice of homemade pie at the world famous Spot Restaurant.

-- Locate Sergeant Baker at Sidney’s Monumental Building.
+- Locate Sergeant Baker atop Sidney’s Monumental Building.

-- Check out a Louis Sullivan architectural masterpiece – the Peoples Federal Savings Bank built in 1917.
+- Check out a Louis Sullivan “jewel box” architectural masterpiece built in 1917.

 - Paddle down the Great Miami River from Custenborder Fields to Roadside Park.

 - Hike to Big Rock and then onto the covered bridge at Tawawa Park.